kevin-cantwell/zlib/README.md

-# zlibr
+# zlib

-It turned out to be quite difficult for me to find a command-line tool for decompressing and compressing zlib-compressed data, so I wrote my own.
+I couldn't find a command-line tool for decompressing and compressing zlib data, so I wrote my own.

-Without any arguments, zlibr will compress, then base64-encode an input stream.
+That's about the long and short of it.

 ## Installation

-`go get -u github.com/kevin-cantwell/zlibr/cmd/zlibr`
+`go get -u github.com/kevin-cantwell/zlib/cmd/zlib`

 ## Usage

+Without any arguments, zlib will compress an input stream.
+Use the `-d` flag for decompression.

 ```
 NAME:
-   zlibr - A wrapper for the zlib compression algorithm.
+   zlib - A wrapper for the zlib compression algorithm.

 USAGE:
-   zlibr [global options] command [command options] [arguments...]
+   zlib [global options] command [command options] [arguments...]

 VERSION:
    0.0.0